 “Significant trees."
-Live trees of six-inch caliper or greater, groves of five or more smaller live trees, or clumps of live oak or maple covering an area of fifty square feet to the drip line perimeter.
+Live trees of six-inch caliper or greater, groves of five (5) or more smaller live trees, or clumps of live oak or maple covering an area of fifty square feet (50 sq.ft.) to the drip line perimeter.